scikit-tda/ripser.py/docs/index.rst

 Ripser.py
 ==========

-Ripser.py

-This package provides the awesome Ripser project as an easy to use Python module.
-It is easy to install and is even easier to use.
+Ripser.py is a renovated Python implementation of the Ripser package.

+We provide a slim interface for computing persistence cohomology of sparse and dense data sets, visualizing persistence diagrams, computing lowerstar filtrations on images, and computing representative cochains.

+We supply a large set of interactive notebooks that demonstrate how to take advantage of all the features available.

+Through extensive testing and continuous integration, Ripser.py is easy to install on Mac, Linux, and Windows platforms.

+You can find the source code on github at `Scikit-TDA/ripser.py <https://github.com/scikit-tda/ripser.py>`_.
 For the original C++ library, see `Ripser/ripser <https://github.com/Ripser/ripser/releases/latest>`_.

 .. code:: python